Centaurs are minor planets believed to have originated in the Kuiper Belt in the outer solar system. They… Read more

 Anthony… Read more

 Triton orbits Neptune, the eighth planet from the Sun, some 2.7 billion miles from Earth — at the cold outer fringe of our Solar System’s major planet zone.
-Surface temperatures hover near absolute zero; so low that common compounds… Read more
+Surface temperatures hover near absolute zero; so low that common… Read more

 Scientists have discovered nearly all “extinction-scale” Near-Earth Objects, or NEOs (asteroids larger than 1 kilometer in diameter) and determined they pose no risk of impact in the near future.
 But there are still thousands of smaller NEOs that pose a potential danger.

-NASA’s Planetary Defense Coordination Office (PDCO) coordinates the detection… Read more
+NASA’s Planetary Defense Coordination Office (PDCO) coordinates the… Read more

 Nov.
 14, 2018